heart disease articles

 First you must start with high-quality eggs.
 Two factors have the biggest impact on egg flavor.
 The first is the diet of the hen who laid the egg, and the second is the egg’s freshness.
 Thus for best results you want to find the freshest pastured eggs you can get your hands on.
 Pastured means the hens that lay the eggs are allowed to peck around on grass eating bugs and whatever else they find.

 Your best shot at finding pastured fresh eggs is at a farmers market or direct from a farm, since if they are already on a grocery shelf they probably aren’t very fresh.
 Try to find eggs less than 1 week old.
-Their day of boxing should be clearly marked on the carton. (e.g. Eggs boxed today would be labeled 062, since it is the sixty-second day of the year–I know, I didn’t make these rules).
+Their day of boxing should be clearly marked on the carton.
+It requires a little math, but I’m not the one who made up these rules.

 Chances are good that if your eggs are very fresh then they are from pastured hens, but this is not guaranteed.
 Ask the farmer and try to hold out for hens that are allowed to roam free in grass during the day.
 If you cannot get fresh pastured eggs, “cage-free” is your next best bet for flavor (though these may still be fed a limited diet).